-These are a real showstopper when entertaining or romancing your sweetie.
-They’re dipped in rich dark chocolate and filled with a quick no-bake cheesecake filling.
+These are the perfect party treat for Valentine’s Day, Mother’s Day, bridal showers or baby showers.
+They’re dipped in rich dark chocolate and filled with a quick, no-bake, delicious cheesecake filling.

-I add a delicate almond slice on top for a bit of crunch, others like to add graham cracker crumbs or blueberries for a festive 4th of July treat.
+I add a delicate almond slice on top for a bit of crunch.
+Others like to add a sprinkle of graham cracker crumbs or blueberries for a festive 4th of July treat.
+You can even add a dollop of whipped cream on top for extra flair.

 However you adapt the recipe, I promise these Chocolate Dipped Cheesecake Filled Strawberries are sure to be a real crowd-pleaser.
 Enjoy!